Marian House Nursing Home

 Misbah Yasmin

-I have been a qualified nurse for 8 years and I joined Marian House in 2021 as a Nurse.
-I progressed into my Clinical Lead Role in 2023.
+I qualified following a degree course in Learning Disability Nursing in 2016, and I joined Marian House in 2021 as a Nurse.
+I progressed into the Clinical Lead Role in 2023, Deputy Manager role in 2026.

-I am very passionate about ensuring our residents receive person-centred care and love being able to make a difference in our residents' lives, spending time listening and talking to them.
+I am very passionate about ensuring the people that we support receive person-centred care and love being able to make a difference in our residents' lives, spending time listening and talking to them.

 Nicola